phalcon-orphanage/docs/en/reference/models.rst

 Create/Update with Certainty
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When an application has a lot of competition, maybe we expect to create a record but that is actually updated.
-This could happen if we use
-Phalcon\\Mvc\\Model::save() to persist the records in the database.
-If we want to be certain that a record will be created or updated created we can change save by "create" or "update":
+This could happen if we use Phalcon\\Mvc\\Model::save() to persist the records in the database.
+If we want to be certain if a record is created or updated we can change save using the methods "create" or "update":

 .. code-block:: php